zer2/fantasy-basketball-optimizer/dynamic_explanation.md

 ### 2d.
 Estimating $X_{\mu_s}$

 $X_{\mu_s}$ can be estimated by finding the averages of all players drafted up to a certain round, based on a heuristic metric like G-score or Z-score.
+This can change drastically from round to round, so it is important to calibrate correctly.

 ### 2e.
 Estimating $X_u$